jdunkerley/jdunkerley/advent-of-code-2020-week-1.md

 - ColoradoNed: https://github.com/NedHarding/Advent2020
 - CGoodman3: https://github.com/ChrisDataBlog/AdventOfCode_2020

-As it stands at 2pm on 5th December, the leaderboard looks like:
+As it stands at 2 pm on 5th December, the leaderboard looks like:

 ![Alteryx Leaderboard](assets/advent-2020-1/leaderboard.jpg)